laelhalawani/ai-shell-agent/README.md

 - **AI-Powered Code Editing**: Make natural language code changes to your files using the integrated code editing capabilities.
 Add files to the session and describe the changes you want to make.

+- **Modular Toolsets**: Use specialized tools like the terminal executor or code editor that can be enabled/disabled per chat session.

 https://github.com/user-attachments/assets/049e6e37-5a5d-4125-b891-e1bb1f2ecdbf

 ## Warning